Transferring into CS From Another Institution

 Work transferred to the College must have a minimum grade of C. Transfer work normally is applied either in the semester following the semester of its completion or in the first semester the student enters or returns to the College.

 Current TCNJ students are able to take a maximum of 4.5 course units per semester.
-This includes any courses that are taken simultaneously at community college or others institutions.
+This includes any courses that are taken simultaneously at other institutions.

 Laboratory Science Requirement